glouppe/info8006-introduction-to-ai/lecture2.md

     - If the solution is a depth $d$, then the total number of nodes generated before finding this node is $b+b^2+b^3+...+b^d = O(b^d)$
 - *Space complexity*:
     - The number of nodes to maintain in memory is the size of the fringe, which will be the largest at the last tier.
 That is $O(b^d)$

-???

-R: dont we also need to store all nodes above?

 ---